ibm-cloud-docs/power-iaas/network-architecture-former.md

 ![Connecting Power virtual server environments](./images/network-connect-to-pvs2pvs.svg "Connecting Power virtual server environments"){: caption="Figure 4.
 Connecting Power virtual server environments" caption-side="bottom"}

 IBM Cloud Connect is a managed network service that uses Megaport services.
 This service is available only in the United States.
-You can also use Megaport to connect your network in the client-managed environment<!--Q2 client-managed to be confirmed by Joe--> to {{site.data.keyword.powerSys_notm}} directly.
+You can also use Megaport to connect your network in the client-managed environment to {{site.data.keyword.powerSys_notm}} directly.

 The key features of this Connect-to-classic topology are as follows:

 1. Define the IP address schema of your {{site.data.keyword.powerSys_notm}} subnets in your {{site.data.keyword.powerSys_notm}} environment.
 Your {{site.data.keyword.powerSys_notm}} instances are hosted on these subnets.
 Ensure that you do not overlap these subnets with your IBM Cloud classic private subnets or the IP addressing schema that is used for the services network.
 For instructions, see [Configuring and adding a private network subnet](/docs/power-iaas?topic=power-iaas-configuring-subnet).
-2. Procure the [Megaport](https://www.megaport.com/){: external} VXC connections to connect your (remote) networks in the client-managed environment<!--Q2 client-managed to be confirmed by Joe--> to the Megaport network.
+2. Procure the [Megaport](https://www.megaport.com/){: external} VXC connections to connect your (remote) networks in the client-managed environment to the Megaport network.
       - Open an IBM Support case against {{site.data.keyword.powerSys_notm}} to receive a service ID or a virtual cross-connect (VxC) identifier from IBM.
       - Engage with Megaport to procure the connection (VxC) to {{site.data.keyword.powerSys_notm}} Port @ Megaport.
         When connecting a Power IaaS Location-1 to Power IaaS Location-2 by using Megaport, you might need a [Megaport Cloud Router (MCR)](https://docs.megaport.com/mcr/creating-mcr/){: external} unless network connectivity is through a customer router.
 Consult a {{site.data.keyword.dl_short}} Connect or Megaport representative for specific network requirements.